ewerybody/goodsoul.de/content/blog/uptpy.md

 So, needing to checkout the project anyway and having access to Python on the Actions instance as well: that slashed down the first 2 points!
 Of course: You'd need to add the python script to your project.
 (I should look into making it use `pip` as well and or checking out via GitHub Actions in the future.)
 The script needs to be happy with built-in python stuff as well.
 (That I'm not really having a problem with :) I really like vanilla stuff.)

-Then: When the uploads happen through this very uploader all the time, we can know **what** was uploaded last time and check against the locally build files without scanning remotely. `uptpy` now downloads the remote manifest first, builds a local manifest and checka against it sieving out anything that's already up-to-date and enabling deletions!! (well, only of files that once have been uploaded with `uptpy`, otherwise they're left in peace)
+Then: When the uploads happen through this very uploader all the time, we can know **what** was uploaded last time and check against the locally build files without scanning remotely. `uptpy` now downloads the remote manifest first, builds a local manifest and check against it sieving out anything that's already up-to-date and enabling deletions!! (well, only of files that once have been uploaded with `uptpy`, otherwise they're left in peace)

 # ok but now?

 I listed already some [issues](https://github.com/ewerybody/uptpy/issues).
-There is a fun one that I'm suspecting is either due to my hoster FTP space or actually a Python issue: Remote file listing encoding!
+There is a fun one that I'm suspecting is either due to my ISPs FTP space or actually a Python issue: Remote file listing encoding!
 You can provide a type of encoding when creating the connection with the Python FTP module.
 There are a couple supported modes and one helps with emojis in filenames and the other with something else strange.
 Thing is: if you'd have a filename with BOTH: no file listing whatsoever! 🤯